Public Partnerships (PPL)

 Role of the Fiscal Agent

-The Fiscal Employer Agent performs payroll activities on behalf of the EOR.
+The Fiscal Employer Agent performs payroll activities on behalf of the Employer of Record (EOR).
 This allows the person to use waiver funds to hire and pay attendants.
 The above mentioned MCOs contract with PPL to ensure that payment to the attendant is accurate based on approved service authorizations and timesheets that have been approved by the EOR.
 The Fiscal Employer Agent keeps payment records and follows all tax rules on the EOR’s behalf.
 The EOR employs the attendant(s).

 Electronic Visit Verification (EVV)

-The 21st Century Cures Act set new rules requiring an Electronic Visit Verification system to capture clock-in and clock-out times for Home and Community Based Services, including consumer-directed waiver services.
+The 21st Century Cures Act set new rules requiring an Electronic Visit Verification system to capture clock-in and clock-out times for Home and Community Based Services, including Services where the person using them is allowed to select, hire, fire, and train their particular caregiver(s).
+More waiver services.
 Time4Care is PPL’s mobile application that attendants can use to record their time as they deliver care to people.
 The app will capture an attendant’s start time, end time, and location at the start and end of their shift.
 People can also use Time4Care to review and approve an attendant’s time.

 PPL is here to make this federally mandated law simple and stress-free with an easy to use and convenient Time4Care mobile app.
 This mobile app is tailor-made for the consumer-directed community.
 Since Time4Care analyzes both EVV rules and program rules, people know immediately if there is an issue with their time entry, giving them more time to fix any issues before pay day.